 What is ‘Peak Child’.

-Peak Child for a given population is when the number of young children has reached the maximum number it will reach, and is step 3 the journey to understanding population.
+Peak Child is when the number of children has reached the maximum number it will reach, and is step 3 the journey to understanding population.

 Hans Rosling famously coined the term ‘peak child’ for the moment in global demographic history at which the number of children in the world stops increasing.“Our world in data“.